ClojureCivitas/clojurecivitas.github.io/README.md

 (ns my.namespace.example)
 ```

+[!TIP]
+The `:draft true` flag keeps it out of the posts list, but it will be available as a draft which can only be viewed by using the full URL.
+This can help if you aren't confident about the posting process or would like feedback before sharing.
+Otherwise, I recommend going YOLO and not worrying about drafts.

 Configure your author profile in [site/db.edn](site/db.edn).

 Images can be added to the same folder as the namespace,